qaw02468/Chiness-Chess/README.md

 # Chiness-Chess
-Use Gui To Do Chiness-Chess in Java.
+Use Gui to do Chiness-Chess in Java.
 ![](https://i.imgur.com/W4yyBIA.png)